Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Bayesian Inverse Contextual Bandits

-\paragraph{Bayesian learning} Having established the particular instance of the ICB problem being considered, we now propose an expectation-maximization (EM)-based procedure that estimates the true reward parameter~$\rho^*$ and the initial belief parameter~$\beta_1$. and samples the belief parameters~$\bm{\beta}_{2:T}$ in alternating steps.
-First, note that the joint distribution of all quantities of interest can be written as
+\paragraph{Bayesian Learning} We propose an expectation-max\-i\-miza\-tion (EM)-like algorithm that estimates the true reward parameter~$\rho_{\text{env}}$ and the initial belief parameter~$\beta_1$, and samples the belief trajectory~$\bm{\beta}_{2:T}$ in alternating steps.
+First, the joint distribution of all quantities of interest is:

-where belief parameter~$\beta_t$ is a deterministic function of the initial belief parameter~$\beta_1$ and history~$h_t$ as defined recursively in Model~\ref{asm:bandit}.
-Due to this relation, rewards~$\bm{r}_{1:T}$ and belief parameters~$\bm{\beta}_{1:T}$ are essentially interchangeable when the initial belief parameter~$\beta_1$ and the context-action pairs~$\mathcal{D}$ are known (i.e.\ given one, we can calculate the other).

-Then, starting with some initial estimates $\shat{\rho}^*$ and $\shat{\beta}_1$ for the true reward parameter and the initial belief parameter, we iteratively find better estimates by performing the following two steps:
+Note that since each belief parameter $\beta_t$ is a deterministic function of the initial belief parameter~$\beta_1$ and the history~$h_t$ (cf.\ Equation \ref{eqn:bandit}), rewards~$\bm{r}_{1:T-1}$ and belief parameters~$\bm{\beta}_{2:T}$ are essentially interchangeable given the initial belief and context-action pairs~$\mathcal{D}$ (i.e., one is completely identified by the other).
+Then, starting with some initial estimates $\shat{\rho}_{\text{env}}$ and $\shat{\beta}_1$ for the true reward parameter and the initial belief parameter, we iteratively obtain better estimates by performing the following two steps: